ChangSuBiostats/CSNet_analysis/README.md

 # data
 This folder saves the real data correlation structure used in simulation, and the list of four gene sets used in real data analysis.
 See 'data/README' for more details.

+# output
+This folder saves the CSNet estimates in real data analysis.